nehasohail8/nehasohail8/README.md

 Here's some info about me!

-🔭 I’m currently working on developing a Weather App using HTML,CSS and JAVASCRIPT

 🌱 I’m currently learning popular Javascript frameworks (  React JS · jQuery  · Angular · Express )

 📫 Reach me by LinkedIn! https://www.linkedin.com/in/neha-sohail/